Restaurants

 “I walked the space, and I haven’t been here in years, so I kind of fell in love with it again and realized the capability of the space was well beyond just scaling up chocolate,” Peterson says.
 “I thought I should just merge my two loves.”

-Tandy’s, an all-day eatery and chocolaterie, is set to open in December.
+Tandy’s, an all-day eatery and chocolaterie, opened on Dec.
+5.

 Related